obibabobi/SmartDroid/README.md

-Requires libhidapi (modify the Makefile if you do not have the libusb backend!) and a c++11 compiler
+Requires libhidapi (modify the Makefile if you do not have the libusb backend!), TCLAP and a c++11 compiler.